-JAWS (Job Access With Speech) is a screen reader that enables people with blindness or vision-related disabilities to access different forms of digital content.
+JAWS (Job Access With Speech) is a screen reader that enables people with blindness or other vision impairments (e.g., low vision) to access different forms of digital content.
 Developed by Freedom Scientific in 1995, JAWS currently ranks as the most popular screen reader in the world, providing assistance to those who have difficulty reading content on a computer.
 Through a speech synthesizer or a refreshable braille display, JAWS outputs various types of content, such as text, images, links, icons, menus, and applications, into audio or braille formats.

 JAWS: an overview